Kharacternyk/pacwall/README.rst

   ``/usr/share/pacwall/examples/attributes/default`` contains the attributes that are identical to the hardcoded defaults.
 It may be easier for you to copy them to your ``pacwall.conf`` and then further modify instead of writing these settings from scratch.
+You can also try out the other examples in the directory.

   * ``graph`` (default: ``bgcolor='#00000000'``)